Boise Premier · The Hamblin Group

 - Deposit cash or non-payroll checks

-- Max out or overcharge credit cards
+- Max out credit cards

-- Make major purchases (car, boat, jewelry)
+- Make major purchases

 - Open or close any new credit accounts